HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 > **Key Information:** *Each person may hold only one operator/primary station license grant.*

-Each person can only hold *one operator/primary station license grant*, regardless of how many locations they operate from.
-This means you'll have just one call sign, even if you have multiple radios or operating locations.
+Each person can only hold *one operator/primary station license grant*, regardless of how many locations they operate from. {{< link id="T1A04" >}} This means you'll have just one call sign, even if you have multiple radios or operating locations.

 #### License Verification

 > **Key Information:** *The appearance of a license in the FCC ULS database proves that the FCC has issued an operator/primary license grant.*

 How do you know if someone (including yourself) is officially licensed?
-The proof is in the database! *The appearance of your license grant in the FCC's Universal Licensing System (ULS) database is what officially proves you've been licensed* - not a paper certificate or an email confirmation.
+The proof is in the database! *The appearance of your license grant in the FCC's Universal Licensing System (ULS) database is what officially proves you've been licensed* - not a paper certificate or an email confirmation. {{< link id="T1A05" >}}

 #### Email Requirements

 > **Key Information:** *If the FCC is unable to reach you by email, they may revoke your station license or suspend your operator license.
 Failure to provide and maintain a correct email address with the FCC can result in license revocation or suspension.*

-Here's something critically important: *You must provide and maintain a correct email address with the FCC*.
-If they can't reach you by email, they can suspend or revoke your license.
-Make sure your email address stays current in the FCC database – it's a requirement, not just a suggestion!
+Here's something critically important: *You must provide and maintain a correct email address with the FCC*. {{< link id="T1C04" >}} If they can't reach you by email, they can suspend or revoke your license.
+Make sure your email address stays current in the FCC database – it's a requirement, not just a suggestion! {{< link id="T1C07" >}}

 #### Call Signs